RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 However, having now established the convergence of the many-electron WF with a small basis set we can now pick a well-behaved method and examine how the dipole moment converges with basis set.
 Increasing the basis set captures additional correlation energy (due to the increase of virtual orbitals resulting in more possible excitations) which will reduce the basis set incompleteness error.
-The previous results suggests multireference methods do not offer any advantages for this system, while single-reference CC theory is well-behaved as long as triples excitations effects are accounted for in some way.
+The previous results suggests multireference methods do not offer any advantages for this system (unsurprisingly), while single-reference CC theory is well-behaved as long as triples excitations effects are accounted for in some way.
 The near-Full-CI methods SHCI, ICE-CI and DMRG are well-behaved once the selection threshold are chosen well, however, these methods can not easily be used to perform calculations with larger basis sets.
 This is because increasing the basis set to the TZ or QZ level will increase the size of the total orbital space to 59 (TZ), 109 (QZ) and 181 (5Z) which are orbital limits outside the scope of these methods (approx. 50 for DMRG/ICE-CI and up to 100 for SHCI).